umd-mith/airwaves/src/pages/exhibits/labor-and-the-naeb.md

 #### Works Cited and Further Reading

 Dolber, Brian.
-“Strange Bedfellows: Yiddish Socialist Radio and the Collapse of Broadcasting Reform in the United States, 1927-1938,” Historical Journal of Film, Radio and Television 33, no. 2 (2013): 289-307.
+“Strange Bedfellows: Yiddish Socialist Radio and the Collapse of Broadcasting Reform in the United States, 1927-1938,” *Historical Journal of Film, Radio and Television* 33, no. 2 (2013): 289-307.

 Dolber, Brian.
-“Unmaking ‘Hegemonic Jewishness’: Anti-Communism, Gender Politics, and Communication in the ILGWU, 1924-1934,” Race, Gender & Class 15, no. 1/2 (2008): 188-203.
+“Unmaking ‘Hegemonic Jewishness’: Anti-Communism, Gender Politics, and Communication in the ILGWU, 1924-1934,” *Race, Gender & Class* 15, no. 1/2 (2008): 188-203.

 Fones-Wolf, Elizabeth.
 “Broadcasting Unionism: Labor and FM Radio in Postwar America.”
-In Radio Cultures: The Sound Medium in American Life, edited by Michael C. Keith, 151-170.
+In *Radio Cultures: The Sound Medium in American Life*, edited by Michael C. Keith, 151-170.
 New York: Peter Lang, 2008.

-Fones-Wolf, Elizabeth.
-Waves of Opposition: Labor and the Struggle for Democratic Radio.
+Fones-Wolf, Elizabeth. *Waves of Opposition: Labor and the Struggle for Democratic Radio*.
 Urbana: University of Illinois Press, 2006.

 Godfried, Nathan.
-“Struggling Over Politics and Culture: Organized Labor and Radio Station WEVD During the 1930s,” Labor History 42, no. 2 (2001): 347-369.
+“Struggling Over Politics and Culture: Organized Labor and Radio Station WEVD During the 1930s,” *Labor History* 42, no. 2 (2001): 347-369.

-Godfried, Nathan.
-WCFL: Chicago’s Voice of Labor, 1926-78.
+Godfried, Nathan. *WCFL: Chicago’s Voice of Labor, 1926-78*.
 Urbana: University of Illinois Press, 1997.

-Hill, Harold E. The National Association of Educational Broadcasters: A History.
+Hill, Harold E. *The National Association of Educational Broadcasters: A History*.
 Urbana: NAEB, 1954.

-Lichtenstein, Nelson.
-State of the Union: A Century of American Labor.
+Lichtenstein, Nelson. *State of the Union: A Century of American Labor*.
 Princeton: Princeton University Press, 2002.

 Lichtenstein, Nelson.
 “The Unions’ Retreat in the Postwar Era.”
-In Major Problems in the History of American Workers, edited by Eileen Boris and Nelson Lichtenstein, 384-396.
+In *Major Problems in the History of American Workers*, edited by Eileen Boris and Nelson Lichtenstein, 384-396.
 Boston: Wadsworth, 2003.

-McChesney, Robert W. Telecommunications, Mass Media, and Democracy: The Battle for the **Control of U.S. Broadcasting, 1928-1935.
-New York: Oxford University Press, 1993.**
+McChesney, Robert W. *Telecommunications, Mass Media, and Democracy: The Battle for the Control of U.S. Broadcasting, 1928-1935*.
+New York: Oxford University Press, 1993.

 **[Allison Perlman](https://www.faculty.uci.edu/profile.cfm?faculty_id=5878)** is an Associate Professor in the Departments of History and Film and Media Studies at the University of California, Irvine.
 She is the author of *Public Interests: Media Advocacy and Struggles Over US Television* (Rutgers UP, 2016), which won the Outstanding Book Prize from the Popular Culture Division of the International Communication Association.
 She is currently writing a history of National Educational Television (NET).
 In addition, she and Josh Shepperd are currently revising *The History of Public Broadcasting* for the Corporation of Public Broadcasting.
 She has served in leadership roles for the Library of Congress’ Radio Preservation Task Force and currently is the co-chair of the Scholars Advisory Committee for the American Archive for Public Broadcasting.